naftie22/naftie22/README.md

 - 👋 Hi, I’m @naftie22
 - 👀 I’m interested in ...programming
-- 🌱 I’m currently learning ...python
+- 🌱 My main areas areas of focus are C# and python
 - 💞️ I’m looking to collaborate on ...open source projects and any other worthwhile projects
 - 📫 How to reach me ...nafti.yiga@gmail.com